Airocide vs Molekule: What’s the Difference?

 How it works

 Molekule takes four steps to provide clean air to your home.
-First, it starts off with a 360-degree air intake to absorb in the surrounding air from every single angle.
+First, it starts off with a 360-degree air intake to absorb the surrounding air from every single angle.
 Thereafter, the air that’s been absorbed gets pushed through a pre-filter.
-The pre-filter helps to trap allergens that are larger in sizes like dust and dander while slowing down VOCs before they reach the -PECO-Filter.
-Then, at the PECO-Filter, a UV light activates a nanoparticle-coated filter that breaks down molecular components.
-Once that’s done, harmless molecules are dispersed into the air rendering the air around your home to be pollution-free.
+The pre-filter helps to trap allergens that are larger in size like dust and dander while slowing down VOCs before they reach the -PECO-Filter.
+Then, at the PECO filter, a UV light activates a nanoparticle-coated filter that breaks down molecular components.
+Once that’s done, harmless molecules are dispersed into the air rendering the air around your home pollution-free.

 Special Features